Geodesic clustering of zeros of Eisenstein series for congruence groups: Convergence speed and angular equidistribution

 \subsection{Zeros (exponentially) close to $\ii$ and $\rho$}

 In this section we analyze when $E_k^{a,b}$ has zeros exponentially close to $\ii$ and $\rho$.
-We will frequently make use of the following. \begin{namedtheorem*}{Taylor's Theorem}[{\cite[p.
-190]{BrownChurchill}}] Suppose $f \colon U \to \Cc$ is a holomorphic function and suppose that $U$ contains the closed disk $\{ z \in \Cc \, | \, |z - z_0| \leq r \}$.
-Then
+We will frequently make use of the Taylor expansion of a holomorphic function with precise error term determined by Cauchy's estimates (e.g., \cite[p.
+190]{BrownChurchill}): if a domain $U$ contains the closed disk $\{ z \in \Cc \, | \, |z - z_0| \leq r \}$ and $f \colon U \to \Cc$ is a holomorphic function, then